singlain/TheRealNewWorld/README.md

 - **...and more!**

 # Disclaimer
 Until this modpack reaches full release, there can be changes implemented that will break your worlds.
 Use only for testing / providing feedback.
+## Make sure to allocate at least 4GB of RAM to your instance!
+### Users with lower-end hardware can experience severe stuttering and server lag during first 10 to 20 minutes of gameplay due to Distant Horizions generating the surrounding chunks!

 # Balance and Progression Changes